unixorn/aws-lambda-list/Readme.md

 * [Lambda Tutorial: Lambda + Serverless = HAPPY](https://www.youtube.com/watch?v=71cd5XerKss)
 * [Learning Lambda](https://blog.symphonia.io/learning-lambda-1f25af64161c) - Mike Roberts' series on learning to use Lambda
+* [Nightmare-lambda-tutorial](https://github.com/dimkir/nightmare-lambda-tutorial) - A sample project and tutorial to show how to run NightmareJS on AWS Lambda.

 ### Utilities

 * [aws-lambda-dotnet](https://github.com/aws/aws-lambda-dotnet) - Libraries, samples and tools to help .NET Core developers develop AWS Lambda functions.
+* [aws-lambda-runner](https://github.com/kevinsimard/aws-lambda-runner) - An AWS Lambda Java simulator that allows running and debugging Lambda functions authored in Java locally.
 * [aws-sam-local](https://github.com/awslabs/aws-sam-local) - `sam` is the AWS CLI tool for managing Serverless applications written with [AWS Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).
 SAM Local can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources.
 * [claudia](https://github.com/claudiajs/claudia) - Claudia makes it easy to deploy Node.js projects to AWS Lambda and API Gateway.
 It automates all the error-prone deployment and configuration tasks, and sets everything up the way JavaScript developers expect out of the box.
 This means that you can get started with Lambda and API Gateway easily, and focus on solving important business problems instead of dealing with AWS deployment workflows.
 * [cljs-lambda](https://github.com/nervous-systems/cljs-lambda) - Utilities around deploying Clojurescript functions to AWS Lambda.